Skip to main content

 • 10th, 11th, 12th Grade - 1 Practical Art credit

-Prerequisite: Completion of Foods & Nutrition, Intro to Culinary Arts or International Foods with a final average of 80% or better.
-Students who are interested in ProStart must meet with the instructor and demonstrate a serious interest in pursuing a career in the culinary industry.
+Prerequisite: Completion of Foods & Nutrition or Intro to Culinary Arts with a final average of 80% or better.

 This course is the first of a two-year School-to-Career program that introduces high school students to careers in food services and teaches them the basic skills and knowledge needed for success in the industry.
 Students participating in this course will get a head-start toward restaurant and food-service careers.
 On-the-job training and experience coupled with a comprehensive curriculum are the foundation of the program.
 All ProStart students are encouraged to participate in an internship.
 During this first year, students will receive instruction in customer relations, careers, food preparation, sanitation, workplace safety, and other current industry topics.
 The classroom provides the venue for job-relevant lessons, and the workplace provides hands-on learning and training.
 Students must pass a National Exam at the end of the year and continue on to year two of ProStart in order to be awarded a National ProStart Certificate.
 This class may not be repeated.
 Students must pass all approved safety tests before working in the kitchen.